monome/docs/norns/index.md

 ## GATHERING

-Browse the [Library](https://llllllll.co/c/library) to see projects created and contributed by various people.
+Browse the [norns Library](https://llllllll.co/search?expanded=true&q=%23library%20tags%3Anorns%20order%3Alatest) to see projects created and contributed by various people.

 These project pages have information and a download link.
-Download a file, unpack into a folder, and then move this folder over to the `dust/code/` folder using SFTP.
+Download a .zip file, unpack into a folder, (IMPORTANT!) rename the folder by removing `-master` from its name, and then move this folder over to the `dust/code/` folder using SFTP.
 It'll show up in the SELECT list.

 ## SHARING